Renter Insurance Guide

 What is Renters Insurance?

-Renters insurance provides for the replacement cost of your stuff in case of damage due to natural disasters and theft.
-It is a relatively inexpensive type of property insurance with a few components.
+This type of product provides for the replacement cost of your stuff in case of damage due to natural disasters and theft.
+It is a relatively inexpensive type of property coverage with a few components.

-- Personal possessions: if your apartment gets damaged or destroyed, renters insurance will pay for the replacement costs of all your belongings, like furniture, clothing, dishes, electronics and even jewelry.
-It also covers you if you get robbed, including if your stuff is not physically in your apartment.
+- Personal possessions: if your apartment gets damaged or destroyed, the policy will pay for the replacement costs of all your belongings, like furniture, clothing, dishes, electronics and even jewelry.
+It also takes care of you if you get robbed, including if your stuff is not physically in your apartment.
 For example, if your phone gets stolen, you’re covered.

 - Liability: policies also protect you against any personal liability in case someone gets injured inside your apartment.
-For example, if a visitor trips over your coffee table and decides to file a lawsuit, renters insurance has you covered.
+For example, if a visitor trips over your coffee table and decides to file a lawsuit, you will be covered.

 - Additional living expenses: imagine your apartment burns down and you have to get temporary shelter elsewhere.
-Renters insurance can pay for the additional expenses associated with living out of a hotel room while you get your life back together.
+It can pay for the additional expenses associated with living out of a hotel room while you get your life back together.

-Something to keep in mind is that auto insurance companies usually offer renters insurance, too.
-Bundling your policies together can make it simple to make a single payment each month for all your insurance, and many carriers offer discounts for buying multiple products.
+Something to keep in mind is that auto insurance companies usually offer renters coverage, too.
+Bundling your policies together can make it simple to make a single payment each month for all your policies, and many carriers offer discounts for buying multiple products.

-The bottom line is that renters insurance is a must-have financial product.
+The bottom line is that it is a must-have financial product.
 The premiums are so small compared to the amount of protection offered that it’s really a no-brainer..

 How to get Renters Insurance